Searinvestments/pricing/free.md

 1. In the {{site.data.keyword.Bluemix_notm}} console, go to **Manage > Billing and Usage > Billing**.
 2. Enter the promo code details and click **APPLY**.

-**Note**: Each promo code can be redeemed only once before the expiration date of the code.
+Each promo code can be redeemed only once before the expiration date of the code.
+{: tip}